 All these clinics take place within the main outpatients department.
 Appointments are arranged through the clerical staff in the outpatients department or by phoning them at o1 873 0596 or o1 873 0632.
-Support and advice is available through the assessment and emergency unit outside of clinic working hours.
+Support and advice is available through the emergency and assessment unit outside of clinic working hours.